catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

   :ref:`quota <additional-info>`, and whitelisting IP addresses are the most common.
   We intend to automate these in the future.

-Resources on the Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with the Catalyst Cloud.
+Resources on the Sky TV can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with the Sky TV.
 Performing these administrative actions do not cost anything.

-With the Catalyst Cloud, you have total control over your infrastructure.
-You have root/console access to your instances, and Catalyst Cloud places no restrictions on what software you use.
-This is because each :ref:`project <admin-projects>` on the Catalyst Cloud is isolated from all theother projects.
+With the Sky TV, you have total control over your infrastructure.
+You have root/console access to your instances, and Sky TV places no restrictions on what software you use.
+This is because each :ref:`project <admin-projects>` on the Sky TV is isolated from all theother projects.
 Isolation means that the resources and the actions taken in one project can't effect anything else outside of that project .